GrumpyPirate/table-tennis-scores-app/README.md

 ## Developer notes

 - The `games` dataset had to be extended so that each game has an `id`, in order to be able to add a new one via a POST request.
 I also noticed that the games are in a random date order.
-Ultimately, we need to display these in date order in the visualisation, so this was performed at the API level.
+Ultimately, we need to display these in date order in the visualisation, so the ordering was performed at the API level.

   - This allows frontends to simply display what they get back, avoiding the need for CPU-intensive post-processing.
-In the real world, this ordering would then also get cached by the infrastructure, speeding up subsequent responses.
+In the real world, this ordered response would then also get cached by the infrastructure, speeding up subsequent responses.

 - The visualisation I settled on sucks.
 There isn't really enough data displayed for it to be a useful representation, and adding more than 20 entries to the x axis from the current derived data renders it illegible.
 I wanted to improve this further, but ended up having to timebox it to focus on other areas of the app like styling, and testing.